MiRo1310/ioBroker.alexa-shoppinglist/README.md

 ### **WORK IN PROGRESS**

+- Js-controller >=5.0.19 is required
-- Breaking change: minimal supported node.js version is 16.x
+- Breaking change: minimal supported node.js version is 18.x

 ### 0.1.5 (09.01.2023)